cometbft/knowledge-base/protocols/abci/addressing-1174.md

 includes a double-signing protection mechanism that will prevent the recovering node from sending conflicting messages for the same height, round, and step.
-This mechanism will drop any prevote message resulting from `ProcessProposal` that doesn't match a previously sent prevote for the same height and round.
+This mechanism will drop any prevote message resulting from `ProcessProposal` that doesn't match a previously sent prevote message for the same height and round.

-Until [#1035][1035] is addressed, this is considered a good enough solution in our implementation.
+Until [#1035][1035] is addressed, this is considered a good enough solution in our implementation, both for `PrepareProposal`, and for `ProcessProposal` implementations with non-determinism.

 ## Conclusion